Charlie Clements (physician)

-Charlie Clements is a retired American physician and a human rights activist.
+Charlie Clements is an American retired physician and a human rights activist.
 He served as the executive director of the Carr Center for Human Rights Policy at the John F. Kennedy School of Government at Harvard University from 2010 to 2016.
 From 2003 to 2010, Dr. Clements served as president and CEO of the Unitarian Universalist Service Committee, and before that he was the president of Physicians for Human Rights.

 Dr. Clements wrote Witness to War, which was published in 1983 and became the subject of a 1985 Academy Award-winning short documentary of the same name.
 This book chronicles his experience as a distinguished graduate of the Air Force Academy who had flown more than 50 missions in the Vietnam War.
 Nine months into duty he decided the war was immoral and refused to fly missions in support of the invasion of Cambodia.
 The Air Force responded by committing him to a psychiatric hospital; he was subsequently declared to have a 10% mental disability and discharged.

 Afterwards, Clements entered medical school and came to realize that exploitation, poverty, and injustice were often the origin of illness and injury.
 Later, as a newly trained physician, he heard the U.S. was sending military aid to the Salvadoran government, a dictatorship whose U.S.-trained death squads had not only murdered and displaced hundreds of Salvadoran citizens, but in Dec 1980 had raped and executed four U.S. Catholic women missioners with only a brief subsequent withdrawal of American aid.
 Fearing a situation similar to what he'd witnessed in Vietnam, he chose to work in the midst of El Salvador's civil war in an area controlled by the Salvadoran guerrilla resistance group, FMLN.
 There, the villages he served were bombed, rocketed, or strafed by some of the same aircraft in which he had previously trained.